maciejsudo/SKMwMSW/README.md

 # SKMwMSW
-This repo is made for course Standardy Komunikacji Międzyukładowej
+This repository is made for course Standardy Komunikacji Międzyukładowej

 # Laboratory 1 - UART
-Basic UART Communication
+Basic UART Communication using command line interface and monitor.